-Do you social media channels need a refresh, change the cover images to something more appropriate?
+Do your social media channels need a refresh, change the cover images to something more appropriate?
 Just remember to keep it consistent.
-Don’t confuse your audience by looking so different they don’t recognise you.

 Promotions for Christmas

 The good news is in this day and age there is an app for everything.
 The bad news is in this day and age there is an app for everything, and generally they are on direct debit monthly subscriptions.
 When was the last time you reviewed them?
-While I have mentioned scheduling apps above that will help you manage your business while you have a break or focus on other areas of the business, I have no doubt that you have subscribed to a few others over the course of the year(s).
+I have no doubt that you have subscribed to a few others over the course of the year(s).
 Now is a good time to review them, are you doubling up?
 Apps are always improving, perhaps there are better ones out that do what a few of your current ones do?
 Perhaps it’s a great app, but you really don’t need it?
 If it is not adding VALUE to your business, get rid of it!
 If you end up missing it then you can always come back to it- I am sure they will still take your money 🙂

-Save your sanity.
-You don’t want a full inbox, you may think while you are on holidays that you will keep an eye on your emails, but you will be surprised.
-Holidays are fun, checking emails is not so much.
-Switch off and enjoy your break but before you do, review the emails you are subscribed to, did you sign up just to get that lucrative opt in goodie/competition/giveaway?
-Will you read the emails when you are back in front of your computer?
-If the answer is yes, in outlook you can set up a rule and direct it straight into a folder for review later If the answer is no, unsubscribe (and you can let them know the reason why, some clever email applications let you unsubscribe for X period of time).
+You don’t want return to work with a full inbox, presently, you may think while you are on holidays that you will keep an eye on your emails, but you will be surprised, holidays are fun, checking emails is not so much.
+Switch off and enjoy your break but before you do, review the emails you are subscribed to.
+Be honest with yourself, will you really read the emails when you are back in front of your computer in the new year?
+If the answer is yes, in outlook you can set up a rule and direct it straight into a folder for review later.
+If the answer is no, unsubscribe (and you can let them know the reason why some clever email applications let you unsubscribe for X period of time).
 You can also use Unroll me a mass unsubscribe from email lists to help with the process.
-If the thought of this is overwhelming and you use gmail you can use Away Find a free Gmail plugin that monitors your email inbox for important messages and only notifies you by a SMS text message if an email is absolutely urgent.

 Let people know